Druhin13/insanedeals/README.md

 <br>

-***InsaneDeals*** was an e-commerce project I worked on with Arbor Research.
+***InsaneDeals*** is an e-commerce project I worked on with Arbor Research.
 InsaneDeals strives to be the ultimate shopping concierge for prospective customers in a market flooded with different choices.

 ## Business objectives :
 > “We bring the coolest bargains on the Internet to your mobile”.